J'accuse (1919 film): Reception

 Pathé initially had no success in selling the film for distribution in the United States, where its references to pacifism were unfavourably regarded, and in 1921, Gance went to America hoping to launch it himself.
 He arranged a gala screening in New York to an audience which included D. W. Griffith and Lillian Gish.
 Griffith was greatly moved by the film and arranged for its distribution through United Artists.

 The author and film critic Leonard Maltin awarded the film three-and-a-half out of a possible four stars and called the film "[a] vividly filmed classic".

-The review aggregator website Rotten Tomatoes the film has an approval rating of 100% based on 5 reviews, with an average rating of 7.4/10.
+The review aggregator website Rotten Tomatoes lists the film having an approval rating of 67% based on 6 reviews, with an average rating of 7.4/10.

 Versions

 Gance frequently revised and re-edited his films, and several different versions of J'accuse came into existence.
 It was originally said to be in four episodes (film length 5250 metres), but was then reduced to three episodes (4350 m).
 It was re-edited into a shorter version entitled I Accuse, released in 1921 and intended for American audiences, with a less universal anti-war slant, a more anti-German stance, and a happy ending.
 The surviving prints show many other variations.

 A new restoration of the film was produced by Lobster Films Studios, Paris, working in collaboration with Nederlands Filmmuseum and Flicker Alley.
 They culled materials from the Lobster Collection, the Czech Film Archive in Prague, the Cinémathèque Française, and the Nederlands Filmmuseum to make the best possible and most complete edition of the original film (3525 m).
 This was issued on DVD in 2008.

 In 1938, Gance made another version of J'accuse, this time with sound and looking ahead to the imminent outbreak of World War II.